 Research IT strongly recommends that

 rclone be used with a Special Purpose Account (SPA), and not with the bDrive storage owned by (and accessible via) your personal CalNet ID.
 Separating this third-party tool’s access from the login you may use to store sensitive data or intellectual property (e.g., papers and monographs in progress; FERPA-protected student information; etc.) is an effective way of safeguarding your files.
 Also, use of a SPA account conveniently enables desired access by current -- and future -- colleagues, successors, tech support personnel, et al. For those who cannot or do not wish to take advantage of these SPA account benefits, an alternative is described at the bottom of this page (Alternative to using a SPA account for

 rclone data transfers).

 As noted below, it is best to log into the SPA you are using (via your default web browser) before configuring as described below.
-It is simplest to configure if this is the only account to which your default web browser is logged in, but if you are logged into multiple accounts you’ll be given an opportunity at the appropriate moment to choose which to use for
+It is simplest to configure if this is the only account to which your default web browser is logged in.
+We recommend logging into the SPA account using an incognito or private window of your browser to ensure authorization with the appropraite account.

 rclone’s Downloads page, obtain a binary (runnable copy of the software) that matches your computer’s operating system.
 Follow the installation instructions appropriate to MacOS or Linux on the project’s Install page.
 If you’re installing into Windows, download and unzip the .zip archive that corresponds to your computer’s processor (386 - 32 Bit or AMD64 - 64 Bit); an executable (.exe) binary of